Coherently enhanced radiation friction in laser-plasma collisions

-Dense relativistic electron bunch creates a strong electromagnetic self-field.
-This field increases the momentum spread in the bunch, but should not change the total momentum of the bunch, hence average momentum of the particles.
-However, unless the solution of the relativistic Poisson equation at the initialization step of the simulation is perfectly accurate, the self-field can accelerate or decelerate the bunch as a whole, and this is what we indeed observed in the simulations.
-To overcome the issue, we had to switch to simulations of a neutral electron-positron bunch, for which such an artifact is suppressed.

-The theoretical approach of Secs.~\ref{sec_rad} and \ref{sec_mom} works for bunches constituted not only of single species, but also of two species with the same masses and opposite charges, $|e_j|=e$.
-Indeed, in a circularly polarized field oppositely charged particles of equal masses orbit in the transverse plane with the same magnitude of velocity but in opposite directions.
-Therefore, for forward and backward scattering, which make the major contribution to RF, the factor $e_j[\mathbf{n}\times[\mathbf{n}\times \mathbf{v}_j(t)]]$ in Eq.~(\ref{dE}) is actually the same for all the particles in such a bunch, thus justifying Eq.~(\ref{C}) and all the following.
-Hence, our theoretical predictions are equally valid for neutral electron-positron bunches, for which we compare them to the results of 3D numerical simulations in the sequel.

-In the simulations all the electrons and positrons constituting the bunch are moving from left to right with the same initial momenta, while the plane wave laser pulse is moving from right towards the bunch.
-We extract from simulations the difference of the average momentum of the particles before and after the collision.

-The initial densities of electrons and positrons are the same and given by Eq.~\ref{ng} with the replacement $n_0\to n_0/2$ (so that $n_0$ becomes the maximal value of the total particle density in the bunch).
-Each cell with plasma contains 5 macroparticles of each kind and the simulation box size is $25\lambda_L\times 8\lambda_L\times 8\lambda_L$.
-The spatial resolution is $64$ cells per laser wavelength, and the temporal resolution is $128$ time steps per laser period.
-This is enough to resolve the frequencies of the coherent radiation contributing to RF.
-The transverse and longitudinal boundary conditions are periodic and absorptive, respectively.
+{\it Numerical results} -- In order to check theoretical predictions, we performed numerical simulations using particle-in-cell (PIC) code SMILEI \cite{derouillat_cpc2018}.
+The details of the numerical approach can be found in the Appendix.

-We have studied the dependence of the average particle longitudinal momentum loss on the bunch density $n_0$, initial momentum $p_0$ and the bunch sizes $R$ and $L$.
-The comparison of the analytical scalings (\ref{dpfg}), (\ref{dpbg}) with the results of 3D PIC simulations is shown in Fig.~\ref{fig_results}.
-One can see that the simulation results are in remarkable correspondence with the predictions of our analytical model.
-In Figs.~\ref{fig_results}~(a) and (b) the simulation results start to deviate from the model predictions when $\left<\Delta p_\parallel\right>/p_0\gtrsim 0.01$, which is natural, since our model relies on a single particle radiation spectrum computed along the particle trajectory in the sole laser field.
-When RF is large, the trajectories are substantially modified by RF, and the estimates for coherent radiation should be corrected accordingly.
+We studied the dependence of the average longitudinal momentum loss on the bunch density $n_0$, initial Lorentz factor $\gamma_0$ and the bunch sizes $R$ and $L$.
+Figure~\ref{fig_results}~(a)--(c) compares Eqs.~(\ref{dpfg}), (\ref{dpbg}) with 3D PIC simulations, showing remarkable agreement.
+In Figs.~\ref{fig_results}~(a) and (b) the simulation results start to deviate from the model predictions when $\left<\Delta p_\parallel\right>/p_0\gtrsim 0.01$.
+This is expected as the model relies on a single particle radiation spectrum computed along the particle trajectory in a sole laser field.
+When RF is large, it substantially modifies the trajectories and the coherent radiation yield should be corrected accordingly.